Hojungleee/PortfolioOptimization/README.md

 # Correlation Matrix
 As Frankie is a moderate risk-averse investor, it is crucial to find stocks that are lowly correlated to each other.
 This is one of the key assumptions of efficient portfolio, all the stocks must be lowly correlated in order to minimize the risk.
 If the stocks are highly correlated to each other, we need to find a new stock where the correlation coefficient is closer to 0.
 Hence, it is crucial to conduct correlation matrix prior to constructing an efficient portfolio.
 Computing the matrix does not only help with detecting highly correlated assets to reduce risk however, helps balance portfolio by interpreting how assets move together and selecting optimal weights for each stocks.
-The correlation coefficient of each stocks with each other (in our case, PKO, KRUK, BENEFIT, PKN, ATC) should be close to 0.
+The correlation coefficient of each stocks with each other (in our case, PKO, KRUK, BENEFIT, DVL, ATC, JSW) should be close to 0.
 Once it is close to 0, we can move onto calculating the optimal weights for each stocks that will be plotted on the efficient frontier.

 # Efficient Frontier
 Efficient frontier is a graph that plots a set of optimal portfolios that provides the investor with the highest expected return for a certain level of risk which the investor can tolerate or the lowest risk level.
 It is one of a concept from modern portfolio theory.